daniel-ilett/blog/_posts/2019-06-15-tut2-4-edge-outline.md

 Pass replace
 ~~~

 Finally, we'll define what happens to the stencil buffer value if the stencil test fails, using the `Fail` keyword.
 The default behaviour is to `keep` the reference value inside the stencil buffer.
-The same is true of `ZFail` when the stencil test passed but the depth test fails; the default behavious is to `keep`.
+The same is true of `ZFail` when the stencil test passed but the depth test fails; the default behaviour is to `keep`.
 We'll keep both defaults.

 ~~~glsl
 Fail keep